aplai168/database-structures/README.md

     * [ ] A `.remove()` method
   - [ ] What is the time complexity of the above functions?

+**On Objects and Hash Tables:** An astute hacker might find themself wondering "Is it not so that a JavaScript object is a hash table?" or even further, "Why would I ever need to create a hash table in JavaScript?"
+While it is true that objects and hash tables are functionally similar, knowing how a hash table works is hugely important as they are an incredibly useful and fundamental data structure.
+To have detailed knowledge of how a hash table is constructed will give you valuable insight on your path to code mastery.
+Additionally, other languages might not provide the convenience of JavaScript's object class, meaning you may someday have to put your hash table construction abilities to good use.

+**Interesting Aside: JavaScript objects aren't necessarily backed by hash tables.
+Despite the similarities, the [ECMA-262](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf) standard makes no restrictions on how JavaScript objects are implmented.
+The [V8 JavaScript engine](https://developers.google.com/v8/design?hl=sv&csw=1#prop_access), which is used in Chrome, implements objects in a way that is significantly faster than using a hash table.

 ## APIs and Implementation: A Note on Communicating Your Intentions as a Developer

 **tl;dr**: _prefix private properties and methods with an underscore_